TeamMaestro/cocoaheads-kalamazoo-2013/README.md

 CocoaHeads Kalamazoo
 ====================

-Objective-C Basics
+Local Storage
 -----------

-Presentation code sample projects and Keynote deck for Objective-C Basics presentation from September 18, 2014.
+Presentation code sample projects and Keynote deck for Local Storage presentation from November 20, 2014.

-Lots of people are familiar with imperative languages like Java and PHP.

-We take a very cursory look at Objective-C.  The Java code is a fairly direct port.

-presentation-objc : An Xcode project with the Objective-C version of the sample project

-presentation-java : A NetBeans project with the Java version of the sample project
+Many types of mobile applications benefit from being able to storage data local to the data.

+Reaching out across the network is slow compared to referencing data on the device.

+There are also times when we need to hold data for local use later on, or for transmission to the network.

+Two projects will be presented:

+ios : An iOS project demonstrating how to use CoreData

+android : An Android project demonstrating how to use SQLite